emerge-ehri/fhir-specification/README.rst

 Purpose
 -------
 This is a ReadTheDocs project that is the source of the eMERGE FHIR specification.
+The eMERGE FHIR pilot project included the creation of the eMERGE FHIR specification and associated implementation use cases, listed below:

+* `Generation of FHIR reports using the eMERGE FHIR Specification <https://github.com/emerge-ehri/fhir-implementation>`_

+* `EHR Integration and Pharmacogenomics decision support <https://github.com/emerge-ehri/FHIRGenomicsImporter>`_

+* `EHR Integration and Clinical Phenotype association <https://github.com/emerge-ehri/FHIRGenomicsProxy>`_

+Sample FHIR reports created by implementation project are available in the Sample Reports folder.

 Documentation for the Specification
 ------------------------------------